DanNorstrom/Finn-Technical-Interview/README.md

 ## How to Run

-Either Run from an IDE with a build path set to the project orrun the production BeatTheDealer.jar located in /prod using: <br><br>
+1. Run from an IDE with a build path set to the project.<br>
+2. run the production BeatTheDealer.jar located in /prod using: <br><br>
 java -jar BeatTheDealer.jar <test.txt>*